giantswarm/rfc/cluster-app-values-schema/README.md

 - Use of the `default` keyword.
 As per JSON Schema documentation, it is for annotation only.
 It is not meant to automatically fill in missing values for validation.

 - How to specify whether a property can be modified or not. `"readOnly": true` mit be the right one for that.

-- Avoid recursion.
-No use of dynamicRef, dynamicAnchor, RecursiveRef

 - Not, AllOf, AnyOf, OneOf must only be used for constraints.
 No use of `type`, `properties` etc. in the sub-schema.